TREASURIES-Prices fall ahead of Fed statement

 trader at Societe Generale in New York.

-Other options may be for the Fed to announce that it does
+Other options may be for the Fed to announce a third round

-not plan any new purchases, or that it will launch a third round

 The Fed could also expand the variety of securities it